Queens' tombs at Nimrud: Overview

-It is important to note that the tombs found at Nimrud are commonly referred to as the “Queens’ Tombs,” but it is likely that these royal Assyrian women were not regarded as queens in the way of its modern definition.
+The tombs found at Nimrud are commonly referred to as the “Queens’ Tombs”, but it is likely that these royal Assyrian women were not regarded as queens in the way of its modern definition.
 The Akkadian word for king is šarru, hence the word for queen would be šarratu.
 Yet, šarratu was only reserved for goddesses, as the Assyrian queens were not equal co-rulers with their spouses.
 Royal Assyrian women, typically the wives of kings, were instead referred to as sēgallu, or “woman of the palace.”
 The Neo-Assyrians queens were not chief consorts, instead they had a domestic role in the court as “rulers of the domestic realm.”
 This distinction is why they were buried under the floors of the bētānu in their palace and not next to the kings in Assur––they ruled the domestic parts of the palace both while alive and in death.
 While this role differed from the role of the kings, it was nonetheless incredibly important in the court.